Language service pricing depends on a variety of factors, including text type, service needed and word count.

 Text Types Galore

-While materials like call scripts and infographics are quicker and easier to handle, creative collaterals and webpages but, above all, technical documents and research publications, require in-depth research and more elaborate styles, which tend to absorb much more time.
+While materials like call scripts and infographics are quicker and easier to handle, creative collaterals and webpages, but above all technical documents and research publications, require in-depth research and more elaborate styles, which tend to absorb much more time.
 Marketing-oriented texts, in particular, require a whole different level of expertise in that they often need to be entirely rewritten to achieve the desired effect in the target language.
 This type of service is also known as “transcreation”.
-So while translating a round of business emails for a company’s internal communications may take one hour or two, transcreating a single slogan for their new product line may require as much as double, to say the least.
+So while translating a round of business emails for a company’s internal communications may take one hour or two at most, transcreating a single slogan for their new product line may require as much as double, to say the least.

 Not All Services Are Created Equal

 Translation, localization, revision and evaluation, and subtitling – all demand different skill sets and amounts of time.
-Translating the user manual of a new piece of software would require a different tool than the one needed to localize its user interface, while subtitling the accompanying promotional video may take longer than the in-context review of the webpage hosting it, due to its inherent space constraints.
+Translating the user manual of a new piece of software would require a different tool than the one needed to localize its user interface, while subtitling the accompanying promotional video may take quite longer than the in-context review of the webpage hosting it, due to its inherent space constraints.
 Language services are a fascinating and heterogeneous universe!